 - Richard believed the mandate that God was giving him was to take Nigel and Cally’s emphasis of Church Family and also Dave and Denise’s emphasis of Mission and fuse them together in being Family on Mission Together.

-- Richard also had many confirming words and prophecies around this time of having a Joshua type calling on his life in leading the Church family out of the old building into the Promise land (A new facility)
+- Richard also had many confirming words and prophecies around this time of having a Joshua type calling on his life in leading the Church family out of the old building into the Promised Land (a new facility).

-- Eric Roy (married to Philippa) becomes an Elder of Rugeley Community Church.
+- Eric Roy (married to Philippa) became an Elder of Rugeley Community Church.

 - Change in Trustees of the church, with the new team becoming Directors of Rugeley Community Church Ltd.

-- Andy Fisher became an Elder of Rugeley Community Church (married to Jayne)
+- Andy Fisher (married to Jayne) became an Elder of Rugeley Community Church.

-- Completed sale of current building and submitting bid for Youth Centre
+- Completed sale of current building and submitted a bid for Youth Centre.

 - Successful bid with Staffordshire County Council to run the old Youth Centre in Rugeley as a Community Centre.

-- Signed 15year lease and renaming the building Rugeley Community Centre.
+- Signed 15 year lease and renamed the building, Rugeley Community Centre.

 - Proposal put to Staffordshire County Council to purchase the building and surrounding land.

-- Since 2013 the Church had begun to take a different path from NewsFrontiers, some of this was due to the reshaping of the region within NewFrontiers, which left RCC more isolated.
+- Since 2013 the Church had begun to take a different path from Newfrontiers, some of this was due to the reshaping of the region within Newfrontiers, which left RCC more isolated.
 However the main reason for a different path was since Richard and Jacqueline visited Bethel Church in California in 2013 they and the Church started building up strong relationships with:

-- Pete and Kin Carter, Eastgate Church, Northfleet, Kent
+- Pete and Kim Carter – Eastgate Church, Northfleet, Kent.

 - It is announced to the Church Family that there was to be an amicable parting of ways with Newfrontiers, to further develop RCC’s relationship with above mentioned, who we very much value for their Apostolic covering and journeying together with them in developing a Kingdom culture.